 Another one of the best cross-training shoes for less than $100 from the Baltimore-based brand is the Under Armour UA Charged Commit 2.
 This style is made with leather on the top of the wearer’s foot for stability, flex grooves on the outsoles for increase movement and the brand’s acclaimed Charged Cushioning for impact absorption.

 - The uppers also feature lightweight mesh that helps with breathability

 - Stability is further provided by its dual-external heel counters

 - Although versatile, Under Armour has other options that are better for heavy lifting

 Nike Renew Retaliation TR

-Made for people who incorporate lots of running in their high-intensity workouts, the Renew Retaliation TR is executed with abrasion-resistant mesh on the upper, and resilient and stable Renew cushioning in the sole.
+Made for people who incorporate lots of running in their high-intensity workouts, the Nike Renew Retaliation TR is executed with abrasion-resistant mesh on the upper and resilient and stable Renew cushioning in the midsole.

 All products featured have been independently selected and curated by our editorial team.
 If you buy something through the links included on our site, FN may earn a commission.